 Gentle Exercises: Tues & Thurs at 11:00 am.
 Easy movements.

 Line Dancing: Wed & Fridays at 8:30 am.
 Learn dance steps to a country beat.

-Yoga: Thursdays at 6:30 pm.
+Yoga: Tuesdays and Thursdays at 6:30 pm.
 Slow, stretching movements.
 Bring a floor mat.

 Line Dancing - 8:30 am Wednesdays and Fridays

 Double Pinochle - Mondays at 12:30 pm

 Duplicate Bridge - Mondays at 7:00 pm and 2nd, 3rd

 and 4th Sundays at 2:00 pm